giffiecode/forward/README.md

 txn:
 - T0
-    - buyer: - spot BTC - rt | cBTC
+    - buyer: -spotBTC -rt | cBTC
-    - seller: - BTC | fBTC
+    - seller: -BTC +rt +spotBTC
-    - vault: + BTC | BTC
+    - vault: +BTC | BTC
-- Redemption
+- Redemption?
-    - cBTC = BTC + rt
+    - cBTC = +BTC;
-    - fBTC = BTC - rt
 - T1
-    - buyer:
+    - buyer: +BTC -cBTC
     - seller:
-    - vault:
+    - vault: -BTC

-There are three core components:
+There are two core components:
-- fBTC (forward seller receipt): (fBTC + rt ) can be used to redeem BTC before its maturity date. fBTC should be traded slightly lower than BTC.
 - cBTC (forward buyer receipt): cBTC will become BTC at its maturity date. cBTC should be traded slightly higher than BTC.
 - vault (btc): one btc is deposited into the vault per forward txn

+capital-efficient variant:
+- cBTC (forward buyer receipt): cBTC will become BTC at its maturity date. cBTC should be traded slightly higher than BTC.
+- vault (margin acccount): can hold any assets that's worth more than the obligation.
+If margin account if below the obligation + cushion, liquidate and buy BTC

+fund-rate version:

 Maturity:
-- At maturity, fBTC and cBTC are burned.
+- At maturity, cBTC is burned.
 BTC is transferred from vault to cBTC holder.

-Redeem:
-- Before maturity, fBTC holders can use (fBTC + rt ) to redeem BTC from the vault.
-- if BTC drop from 10k to 1k,
-- if BTC appreciate from 10k to 100k

 - if holders think BTC will go down and thus want to sell BTC now
-        - fBTC holder: 1/ sell fBTC for slightly less than BTC spot; 2/ (fBTC + rt + s) redeem btc and sell BTC
-        - cBTC holder: 1/ sell cBTC for slightly more than BTC spot; 2/ burn cBTC to redeem (BTC + rt) and sell BTC
+        - cBTC holder: 1/ sell cBTC for slightly more than BTC spot; 2/ burn cBTC to redeem BTC and sell BTC
 - if holders think BTC will go up and thus want to buy BTC now
-        - fBTC holder: 1/ (fBTC + rt + s) redeem BTC and hold
-        - cBTC holder: keep holding.
+        - cBTC holder: keep holding cBTC till maturity.

 Market:
 - r and s are determined by the market, impacted by risk-free rate, related slippage, and BTC price

-- index
+margin and liquidatin:
-- mark
+- stake money

-BTC

-Seller (-F)

-Buyer  (+F)

-risk-free rate (r)
+Downside:
+- less capital efficient because money has to be locked in the vault before the forward contract reaches maturity.
+- in tradfi, seller of forward contract can sell and buy the assets before maturity, creating a short position.
+- trafi needs KYC and some credit to the seller; broker wouldn't not margin call the user as long as the user has sufficient assets in the account for paying back